HOA Management Fees: What Should You Expect to Pay?

 Initiation fees are negotiated based on factors like:

-• The extra labor that may be associated with bringing a new homeowner’s association into the company’s systems – For example, if there’s a lot of administrative bookkeeping work that has to be done before the transition completes, your HOA might be charged extra because of that
+- The extra labor that may be associated with bringing a new homeowner’s association into the company’s systems – For example, if there’s a lot of administrative bookkeeping work that has to be done before the transition is completed, your HOA might be charged extra because of that

 Monthly Management Fees

-Monthly management fees are the primary fees HOAs pay to management companies.
-Ongoing monthly management fees range from $10-$20 per unit per month on average.
-However, they can be much more, even up to $50 per unit per month depending on the reputation and resources of the management company.
+These are ongoing primary fees HOAs pay to management companies ranging from $10-$20 per unit per month on average.
+However, they can range up to $50 per unit per month depending on the reputation and resources of the management company.

 Extra Services Fees

-From time to time, your homeowners association may require extra work outside the scope of specific contracted duties.
+Your HOA may occasionally require extra work outside the scope of specific contracted duties.
 If your HOA management company takes care of that work, it may charge you extra service fees.

-For instance, imagine that your HOA management company has to evict a problematic homeowner that doesn’t pay their dues.
+Imagine that your HOA management company has to evict a problematic homeowner who doesn’t pay their dues.
 In that case, the HOA management company has to pay various fees to work with the court systems and to contact law enforcement.
 It also has to have personnel remain on-site and handle the stressful work of the eviction process.

-Because of all this, it charges your HOA board an extra fee for this full service.
-Extra services fees can vary wildly in terms of overall cost and quantity.
+This situation would require charging your HOA board an extra fee for this full service.
+Extra service fees can vary wildly in terms of overall cost and quantity.
 Therefore, it’s a good idea for your homeowners association to keep a certain amount of money in reserve just in case your HOA management company charges you extra.

 Depending on your contract, your HOA board may need to maintain a reserve escrow account of repair or maintenance money to cover the cost of necessary fees.
 When the HOA management company dips into that escrow account to pay for fixes, you will then need to replenish it to a predetermined amount.